Dhi13man/spring-multi-data-source/README.md

    project from the `target/generated-sources/annotations` directory.
 2. Remove `implements IMultiDataSourceConfig` from the generated `@Configuration` classes.
 3. Remove the `@EnableMultiDataSourceConfig` annotation from your configuration class.
-4. Remove the `@TargetDataSource` annotation from your repository methods.
+4. Remove the `@TargetSecondaryDataSource` annotation from your repository methods.
 5. Remove the `spring-multi-data-source` dependency from your project pom.

 And that's all you have to do!
 You are no longer tied down to this library and have the freedom to